RULE 5.3 RESPONSIBILITIES REGARDING NONLAWYER ASSISTANTS

 Lawyers generally employ nonlawyers in their practice, including secretaries, legal assistants, investigators, law student interns, and paraprofessionals.
 These individuals, whether employees or independent contractors, act for the lawyer in rendition of the lawyer's professional services.
 A lawyer must give such nonlawyers appropriate instruction and supervision concerning the ethical aspects of their employment, particularly regarding the obligation not to disclose information relating to representation of the client, and is responsible for their work product.
 The measures employed in supervising nonlawyers should take account of the fact that they do not have legal training and are not subject to professional discipline.

-Paragraph (a) requires lawyers with managerial authority within a law firm to make reasonable efforts to establish internal policies and procedures designed to provide reasonable assurance that nonlawyers in the firm will act in a way compatible with these Rules.
-See Comment to Rule 5.1.
-Paragraph (b) applies to lawyers who have supervisory authority over the work of a nonlawyer.
-Paragraph (c) specifies the circumstances in which a lawyer is responsible for conduct of a nonlawyer that would be a violation of these Rules if engaged in by a lawyer.
+Paragraph (a) requires lawyers with managerial authority within a law firm to make reasonable efforts to ensure that the firms has in effect measures giving reasonable assurance that nonlawyers in the firm and nonlawyers outside the firm who work on firm matters act in a way compatible with the professional obligations of the lawyer.
+See Comment to Rule 1.1 retaining lawyers outside the firm) and Comment to Rule 5.1 (responsibilities with respect to lawyers within a firm).
+Paragraph (b) applies to lawyers who have supervisory authority over such nonlawyers within or outside the firm.
+Paragraph (c) specifies the circumstances in which a lawyer is responsible for the conduct of such nonlawyers within or outside the firm that would be a violation of these Rules if engaged in by a lawyer.

 While appropriate delegation of tasks to legal assistants is allowed, a lawyer may not permit a legal assistant to engage in the "practice of law."
 The key to appropriate delegation is proper supervision, which includes adequate instruction when assigning projects, monitoring of the project, and review of the project.
 Lawyers should take care in hiring and choosing a legal assistant to work on a specific project to ensure that the legal assistant has the education, knowledge, and ability necessary to perform the delegated tasks competently.